Amaro Nonino Quintessentia is one of the more expensive members ($50) of the Amaro (Italian for bitter) family.

 What is Amaro Nonino Quintessentia?

 Released in 1992 and named after its inventor, 4th generation distiller Benito Nonino, Amaro Nonino is a bitter liqueur.
-The base is their famed Grappa, an Italian grape-based pomace Brandy.
+What distinguishes Amaro Nonino from its competitors is the base spirit which is their famed Grappa, an Italian grape-based pomace Brandy.

-This Grappa, made from the freshest pomace, is infused with a large variety of herbs, flowers, barks, and roots - for instance, thyme, bitter orange, gentian root, wormwood, galenga, quassia wood, and saffron.
+This Grappa, made from the freshest pomace, is infused with the Nonino family recipe including a large variety of herbs, flowers, barks, and roots - for instance, thyme, bitter orange, gentian root, wormwood, galenga, quassia wood, and saffron.
 Finally, the Amaro is refined with an aged Nonino Grape Distillate (min 12 months of aging).

 Is Amaro Nonino a Digestivo or Aperitivo?